digbmc/dssf-syll/_weeks/02-data.md

   - [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/)

 ### 4:30 PM Reflections
+- Post to your log:
-- What went well?
+  - What went well today?
   - What was challenging?
+  - Include a data visualization you made
+  - You can also reflect on Saturday's screening

 ---